Apple MacBook Air 15-inch (M5) vs Lenovo Yoga Pro 7i

 Pros

-- Exceptional single-thread performance and media handling with M5 chip
+- Exceptional single-threaded performance with M5 chip architecture

 Cons